aasrithavalluri30-source/miraiinternship/capstone_project_final/README.md

 A mood-driven book discovery app.
 Instead of searching by title or author, you describe the *feeling* you want to disappear into — through text, an uploaded moodboard image, or even a spoken voice note — and Gemini finds three real books that actually match it.

 Built with a hand-crafted glassmorphic, cosmic UI: animated starfields, aurora gradients, and a color theme that shifts per genre.
+📄 See [`DESIGN.md`](./DESIGN.md) for the full technical design document — data flow, API integration strategy, and a breakdown of every logic module.

 ---